pzuldp/pdp.io/_pages/research.md

 ### Work in progress

-- Labor digitalization and the 2020 pandemic, with Thomas Breda and Vladimir Pécheu

 - Broadband infrastructure, firms, and workers, with Arthur Guillouzouic and Clément Malgouyres

 - Perceptions of income inequality and redistributivity, with Joyce Sultan Parraud